Announcements

 Essay Option Requirements

-• Your submission must have one paragraph for each of points 4, 5, and 6 (That means three paragraphs)
+• Your submission must have one paragraph for each of the points (That means six paragraphs).

 • Paragraphs are five to ten sentences, though it is better to have eight to ten sentences!

-• Four paragraph minimum, no maximum!
-After having the four required paragraphs, feel free to add in additional information, such as why you chose the creatures you did, or anything else you would like to discuss.
+• Six paragraphs minimum, no maximum!
+After having the six required paragraphs, feel free to add in additional information, such as why you chose the creatures you did, or anything else you would like to discuss.

 • You are not required to have pictures.
 However, pictures of the mundane creatures and plants can earn you extra credit!
 Spectacular submissions in general can also earn extra credit.